h3llo-wor1d/openFansly/readme.md

 ## Making (A Lot) Of Fansly Open-Source, Mostly For Streamers
 This project purely exists to provide access to endpoints that would be expected by most all other streaming platforms (i.e. follower count, subscriber count, etc. for usage in overlays and the such).
 I am creating this project mostly for research purposes, and out of boredom, because I actually have nothing else I'd rather be doing than decompiling a multi-million dollar company's front-end, minified, basically unreadable javascript code :)

+## New, 10/11/22
+I have officially (automatically) documented all of the endpoints from the frontend source into parsable code.
+Creation of the Python, JS, C#, and other misc libraries will begin shortly.
+If you are interested, check `./frontendDocumentation.json`

 ## TOS Notice
 This repository follows Fansly's TOS on decompilation of source, granted it is only taking snippets from publicly available Frontend code, and not using it for malicious purposes.
 I am not to be held accountable for any improper usage of the repository.